 Groups may request a formal tour of the library.
 Tours will include stops at all public areas of the library as well as the history of the library and the original library building.
 This is especially popular for school groups, visitors to Henderson, and local organizations.
 Advance reservations are required.
 Please call the library if you would like to schedule a tour or submit an online request.

-We have 1 large and 1 small meeting room available for use by organizations whose membership is open to the public.
+We have one large and one small meeting room available for use by organizations whose membership is open to the public.

 The large room, the multi-purpose room, is 38' x 22', 836 square feet.
 There are 12 folding tables and 80 stack chairs available for use with this room.
 A comfortable meeting in this room would seat no more than 50 persons.
 Nonalcoholic beverages and light refreshments may be served in this room.